LIBRARIAN I (CHILDREN’S SERVICES/SPANISH SPEAKING) 0819

 FULL PERFORMANCE KNOWLEDGES, SKILLS, ABILITIES AND PERSONAL CHARACTERISTICS

-Good command of Spanish as well as English; good knowledge of modern public library organization, materials, methods and services; good knowledge of children’s literature and children’s services; good knowledge of the employing library's policies and procedures; good knowledge of bibliographical tools and sources; good knowledge of the needs and makeup of the library district's population; ability to conduct literature based children’s programs and activities for children and caregivers; ability to work effectively with children and caregivers; ability to establish and maintain effective working relationships with supervisors, co-workers, library patrons, members of professional library organizations and community groups; ability and willingness to participate in cultural and intellectual activities of the youth community; ability to supervise the work of others in a manner conducive to full performance and high morale; ability to express oneself clearly, both orally and in writing; courtesy; good judgment; physical condition commensurate with the demands of the position.
+Good command of Spanish as well as English; good knowledge of modern public library organization, materials, methods and services; good knowledge of children’s literature and children’s services; good knowledge of the employing library's policies and procedures; good knowledge of bibliographical tools and sources; good knowledge of the needs and makeup of the library district's population; ability to conduct literature based children’s programs and activities for children and caregivers; ability to work effectively with children and caregivers; ability to establish and maintain effective working relationships with supervisors, co-workers, library patrons, members of professional library organizations and community groups; ability and willingness to participate in cultural and intellectual activities of the youth community; ability to provide basic technology assistance to library patrons; ability to supervise the work of others in a manner conducive to full performance and high morale; ability to express oneself clearly, both orally and in writing; courtesy; good judgment; physical condition commensurate with the demands of the position.

 a) A Master's Degree in Library Science (MLS) or a Master of Science in Information Science (MSIS) from a library school that is accredited by the American Library Association or registered by the New York State Education Department, including or supplemented by a minimum of twelve (12) credits of course work in children’s services, with at least three (3) credits in children’s literature, or a valid New York State Public Librarian’s Professional Certificate and a minimum of twelve (12) credits of course work in children’s services, including at least three (3) credits in children’s literature; or,